Grabarzd/Projekt_2.0/README.md

 - Differences in the height of points are counted in accordance with the order of the indexes.

+- The polygon is generated in the order of the indexes.

-- When adding points from a file or creating a polygon, it creates a new temporary layer
+- When adding points from a file or creating a polygon, it creates a new temporary layer.

-- Adding data to the table is conditioned according to the index order
+- Adding data to the table is conditioned according to the index order.

-- When using the "Add file" option, no file was selected, the program will display "No file selected"
+- When using the "Add file" option, no file was selected, the program will display "No file selected".

 ### System requirements